 This series consists of sub-series, which are named according to name of the donor or the contents of the files.
 Documents include correspondence, evaluations, reports, congregational records, financial statements, magazine articles, interviews and information about services provided.
 These documents follow the evolution of the Stewardship Ministries department from the 1980s to the present.

-Files are donated to the Centre for Mennonite Brethren Studies as they become available.
-Files that are part of a sub-series will contain custodial history in the sub-series description.
+Files are donated to the Centre for Mennonite Brethren Studies by Stewardship Ministries and Legacy as they become available.

 - Volume 1150.